informatics-isi-edu/facebase-docs/docs/_docs/using/discovering-data.md

 ![FaceBase Data Browser search page]({{ "/assets/img/search-page.png" | relative_url }})

-What you see when start searching are:
+What you see when you start searching are:

 * Search results based on filters.
 * Faceted navigation sidebar on the left
 * Search bar above the results

-The columns of the search results include the RID, Title, summary of Experiment Types, species, age stages, PIs and release date for the datasets.
-By default the data is sorted to display the most recently released data first.
+The columns of the search results include the *RID*, *Title*, *Experiment Types*, *Species*, *Stage(s)*, *PI(s)* and *Release Date* for the datasets.
+By default, the data is sorted to display the most recently released data first.

 On the left side is the faceted navigation based on characteristics of the data and experiments.
-If you'll scroll down, you'll see all of the categories of facets available to narrow down your search.
-Only the first few are open, so as you scroll, you can click on a category to open the list of attributes.
-Then click on the desired attributes and the search results on the right will automatically update.
+Scroll down to see all of the categories of facets available to narrow down your search.

+Only the first few categories are open, so as you scroll, you can click on a category to open the list of facets.
+Then click on the desired facets and the search results on the right will automatically update.

-For long lists of attributes, click the "Show more" link to open a window where you can access the complete list (including synonyms and other information from the related controlled vocabularies or ontologies).
+For long lists of facets, click the **Show more** link to open a window where you can browse the complete list (including synonyms and other information from the related controlled vocabularies or ontologies).

-You can also use the small search box just above the facets to use a free text search.
+You may also use the small search box just above the facets to use a free text search.

 Note: One of the facets is "Protected Human Data".
-This refers to [controlled-access data](https://www.facebase.org/access/policies/), which [requires going through the Data Access Request process](https://www.facebase.org/access/request/).
+This refers to [controlled-access data]({{ "/docs/human-data/" | relative_url }}), which [requires going through the Data Access Request process]({{ "/docs/human-data/" | relative_url }}).

-You can choose any of the facets in any order.
-You can also choose as many facets within a category as you'd like.
+You may choose any of the facets in any order.
+You may also choose as many facets within a category as you'd like.

-As you choose facets, you can see your choices displayed in buttons above the search results.
+As you choose facets, you will see them displayed as buttons above the search results.

 ## Image Search